acampbell110/ant_cactus_demography/README.md

 ## Scripts

+These scripts are meant to be run in full and in order in order to generate all outputs considered and referenced in the paper.

 All analyses were conducted in R (version 4.3.3)

 **01_cholla_ant_IPM_setup** *(.R)* -- Loads in all needed packages and data from the folder *Data* and cleans up the data so it is ready to be run through our models.